MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Captions definition:

 * UI: It is the UI task which performs the drawings in the back buffer.
 At the end of the drawings, the examples consider that the UI thread calls `Display.flush()`_ 1 millisecond after the end of the drawings.
 At this moment, a flush can start (the call to `Display.flush()`_ is symbolized by a simple `peak` in chronograms).
-* Flush: In :ref:`copy<section_display_single>` mode, it is the time to transfer the content of back buffer to display buffer.
-In :ref:`double<section_display_double>` or :ref:`triple<section_display_double>` mode, it is the time to swap back and display buffers (often instantaneous) and the time to recopy the content of new display buffer to new back buffer.
-During this time, the back buffer is `in use` and UI task has to wait the end of copy before starting a new drawing.
+* Flush: In :ref:`single buffer<section_display_single>` mode, it is the time to transfer the content of the back buffer to the display buffer.
+In :ref:`double<section_display_double>` or :ref:`triple<section_display_double>` mode, it is the time to swap back and display buffers (the instruction is often instantaneous but the action is often performed at the beginning of the next display refresh rate).
+During this time, the back buffer is `in use` and UI task has to wait the end of swap before starting a new drawing.
 * Tearing: The peaks show the tearing signals.
 * Rendering frequency: the frequency between the start of a drawing to the end of flush.